SchmalzHaus logoUBW32 (32 bit PIC32 based USB Bit Whacker)

 The UBW32 is also a stand-alone development platform for the USB PIC32 chip.
 It contains a simple to use USB bootloader so that you can write your own code and download it to the board without any additional tools or software.
 You can write your own code to do whatever you want.
 (Just like an Arduino or any other development board.)

 If you want to use a hardware debugger or programmer with the UBW32, you can easily connect to the UBW32 using the standard 5 ICSP pins.
-I use a PICKit2 almost exclusively for UBW32 development.
+They are located along the upper left edge of the UBW32.
+I use a PICKit2 (for the MX460) and PICKit3 (for the MX795) for UBW32 development.
+A PICKit2 or PICKit3 can plug directly into the ICSP pins on the UBW32 with a simple 5-pin header.
 You can also use PICKit3, ICD2, ICD3 or RealIce to program/debug if you want.
 This is all optional and not necessary unless you need to do hardware debugging of your code.

 The PIC32 chip is capable of doing USB OTG, USB Function and USB Host roles.
 There is a footprint on the bottom of the board for a USB connector that will allow you to plug any USB device into the UBW32.
 There is a jumper that allows you to power the VBUS 5V USB wire if you program your UBW32 to be a USB Host.